ekaf/wordnet-prolog/README.md

 ## Other Prolog versions of WordNet

-This repository also includes alternative branches with Prolog versions of WordNet 3.1 and English WordNet 2020.
+This repository also includes alternative branches with Prolog versions of WordNet 3.1 and Open English WordNet 2022.

 ## Utilities: